cybercatalyst/trusteth/README.md

-# trusteth
+# TrustEth contract code
-TrustEth - Rated transactions on the blockchain
+Rated transactions on the blockchain.

+The contract is still BETA, please be careful.
+More info on <a href="http://trusteth.com">trusteth.com</a>.